rhatdan/logrotate/README.md

-logrotate container configuration
+# Containerized logrotate

-logrotat currently does not run on an atomic host.
+logrotate currently does not run on an atomic host.
 This repository can be used to create a container which could be installed with atomic install to run logrotate inside of a container.